open-vianu/vianu/vianu/spock/README.md

 - **`ner`**: Use LLMs to identify *drug names* and *adverse drug reactions*

 ### Why SpoCK?
-Built with an `async` concurrency framework, SpoCK ensures efficient performance and simplifies horizontal and vertical scaling; this aims to address the handling of growing data and user demands.
+Built with an `async` concurrency framework, SpoCK ensures efficient performance and simplifies horizontal scaling; this aims to address the handling of growing data and user demands.

 **SpoCK** is aimed to be highliy customizable.
 Here are some ideas adapt it to your needs: